omkar14993/Dashboard-shell/README.md

 This Application has been implemented for Desktop and Tablet screens.

 Landing pages have been created for following Sidebar menus:- Home, Dashboard, Bug, Epic.
-Clicking on any other menu items will re-driect to default page.
+Clicking on any other menu items will re-direct to default page.

 Features:-
- - Hovering over the Sidebar will automatically expand/collapse
+ - Hovering over the Sidebar will automatically expand/collapse.
- - clicking  sub-menu icon inside the sidebar will expand/collapse the sub-menu items
+ - clicking  sub-menu icon inside the sidebar will expand/collapse the sub-menu items.
  - Basic SPA javascript router is implemented to render dynamic content.